-202 V5 Cybersecurity Program Administration

-203 • In order to claim the cybersecurity capability, a system must either: 204 a.
-Have a valid certification for one or more of the specified standards in Table CS-1 at the time 205 of qualification , or 206 b.
-Report compliance with a standardized third-party methodology such as UL 1376, CSA T200, 207 etc. that meets criteria 2-4 below, but not necessarily criterion 1.
-208 • Cybersecurity compliance will be described on the NLC QPL as either: 209 a.
-One of the recognized standards in Table CS-1 or 210 b.
-"Other".
-211 212 ٠ The list of applicable standards in Table CS-1 will be reviewed for each incremental revision to the Technical Requirements, or annually, whichever comes sooner.
-213 214 215 ٠ Self-certification is recognized , provided that it is accredited by a certifying body with a formal procedure to authorize self-certification.
-For example, UL has a pilot Data Acceptance Program for cybersecurity to authorize self-certification to ANSI/UL 2900-1.
-216 • Self-assessment (without accreditation) is not recognized in either Option A or B above.
-217 218 ٠ Certification in any one of the four categories of Table CS-1 (Process, Components, System, Cloud Services) is sufficient.
-219 • Table CS-2 describes how DLC reviewers will comfirm compliance with each standard.
-220 • The DLC will confirm cybersecurity certification will be valid for at least 6 months after the time of 221 application submission.
-222 • The DLC will confirm cybersecurity certification once a year in July, whether or not a system updates 223 data to the next Technical Requirements version.
-If a certificate has lapsed, a system will need to 224 recertify in order to remain listed.
-225 • Some cybersecurity standards offer different levels of compliance based on risk management.
-For 226 instance, some standards offer lower performance requirements for room level systems that cannot 227 be upgraded to add a permanent internet connection.
-Therefore, the DLC cybersecurity requirement 228 applies to all systems-with the understanding that comprehensive systems with many capabilities are 229 subject to more rigor, compared to simple systems with few capabilities.
-230 • The grace period for renewals is described below under "Annual Revisions and Grace Period".
-For the 231 new cybersecurity requirement introduced with NLC5, the same grace period is extended to products 232 that are not previously listed on the DLC QPL.
-233 • Note: While the standards in Table CS-1 can be applied to NLCs, not all of their requirements may be 234 relevant for lighting control systems.
-Manufacturers and their certification bodies should review each 235 standard to identify the appropriate requirements for each system being qualified.
+- 205 V5 Cybersecurity Program Administration - In order to claim the cybersecurity capability, a system must, at the time of qualification, either: 206 207 a.
+Have a valid certification for one or more of the specified standards in Table CS-1, or b.
+Have a valid certification for one or more of the specified services in Table CS-2.
+208 The list of applicable standards in Table CS-1 and services in Table CS-2 will be reviewed for each 209 • 210 incremental revision to the Technical Requirements, or annually, whichever comes sooner.
+211 Certification in any one of the four categories of Table CS-1 (Process, Components, System, Cloud 212 Services) is sufficient.
+Table CS-3 describes how DLC reviewers will confirm compliance.
+213 214 The DLC will confirm cybersecurity certification will be valid for at least 12 months after the time of 215 application submission.
+If the certification will expire within a year, the NLC manufacturer will need to submit a letter of intention of renewal with the application and will need to provide an updated 216 certificate upon expiration, in compliance with Table CS-2 or CS-3.
+217 The DLC will confirm cybersecurity certification once a year in July, whether or not a system updates 218 data to the next Technical Requirements version.
+If a certificate has lapsed, a system will need to 219 recertify in order to remain listed.
+220 Some cybersecurity certifications offer different levels of compliance based on risk management.
+For 221 instance, some standards offer lower performance requirements for room level systems that cannot 222 223 be upgraded to add a permanent internet connection.
+Therefore, the DLC cybersecurity requirement 224 applies to all systems-with the understanding that comprehensive systems with many capabilities are 225 subject to more rigor, compared to simple systems with few capabilities.
+The grace period for renewals is described below under "Annual Revisions and Grace Period".
+For the 226 new cybersecurity requirement introduced with NLC5, the same grace period is extended to products 227 that are not previously listed on the DLC QPL.
+228 229